AbrSergey/Easy-Posting/project/readme.md

 # Text

-'
-' - This extra space will not be counted
+//// This extra space will not be counted (because it's between the trigger and the first line of content)
-'

 This is my first line.
-'
-'

 And because there are two empty lines between this line and the one above, the page will have extra spacing between these lines
-'
-'

 And same here

-'
-'
-' - But these extra lines at the end of a section will not be counted '
+//// But these extra lines at the end of a section will not be counted (because they're between the last line of content and the next trigger
-'

 # Text